demidenko05/beige-uml/README.txt

 * It generates UML class diagram from Java source.
 * It's a doclet that generates standard Javadoc with UML class diagram.

-16 Aug 2017
+V-2.10.10
+Android:
+*removed unneeded jars (javadoc)
+*new target SDK26
+All:
-Fixed file URI bug that arises on MS Windows.
+Fixed file URI multi-platform separators.